 Everything in the final three sessions led up to this big finale, which ended up playing out more-or-less how I wanted.

 I’ve got about a 10-session attention span for any of my games.
 If you look at any of my previous adventure logs, you’ll see they typically don’t last much longer than that.
 Since Barrowmaze is so large, I needed to keep up the pace to make sure we didn’t become unfocused and run too long.

 I set up the struggle between the Drune and the Acolytes of Orcus early on, and made sure that the situation progressed between each game session.
 In their explorations, the PCs wiped out most of the Drune (I had originally thought they might establish an uneasy alliance, but one finger of death ruined any chance of that).
-I also introduced hints about the Font of Law and the previous expedition of Sir Guy de O’Veargne.
+I also introduced hints about the Fount of Law and the previous expedition of Sir Guy de O’Veargne.

-I got lucky, though, when the party stumbled on the ghoul warren and recovered the Font fairly early on.
-The Font urged the PCs northward, towards the Pit of Chaos, and I made sure that there were signs that the Acolytes of Orcus were preparing for a pretty major ritual.
+I got lucky, though, when the party stumbled on the ghoul warren and recovered the Fount fairly early on.
+The Fount urged the PCs northward, towards the Pit of Chaos, and I made sure that there were signs that the Acolytes of Orcus were preparing for a pretty major ritual.
 Once the clock was ticking, it only took two sessions for the characters to fight their way to the “final encounter” and complete the “primary” adventure.